UT-ACM-Student-Chapter/Blockchain-SoC-Projects/README.md

 ### Part 1: Symmetric Cryptography
 TinTin decided to design a symmetirc encryption scheme for his connection with haddock.
 He asked you to design it for him using these steps:

-1. Implement a simple encryption and decryption program using a symmetric encryption algorithm AES-128 from a cryptography library.
+In all steps, use AES-128 encryption method for encryption/decryption.
+You can use python cryptography libraries for this purpose.
-2. Allow the user to input a message and a secret key for encryption.
+1. Write a function to which gives an input message and a secret key for encryption.
-3. Encrypt the message using the provided key and display the encrypted result.
+2. Encrypt this [confidential message](https://github.com/UT-ACM-Student-Chapter/Blockchain-summer-course/blob/main/CA1/Confidential-Message.txt) using a random key and display the encrypted result.
-4. Implement a decryption function that takes the encrypted message and the secret key as input and decrypts the message.
+3. Implement a decryption function that takes the encrypted message and the secret key as input and decrypts the message.
-5. Verify the correctness of the decryption process by comparing the original message with the decrypted message.
+4. Verify the correctness of the decryption process by comparing the original message with the decrypted message.

 ### Part 2: Asymmetric Cryptography
 After TinTin found how to use symmetric encryption using a key, he faced another problem!
 How to share a key with haddock without letting Roberto finds it?
 Therefore, he decides to use an asymmetric crypto system. help him to acheive his goal by writing a program which: